-Failure to meet program requirements is handled on a case-by-case basis.
+Failure to meet program requirements and expectations are handled on a case-by-case basis.
+If remedial work is necessary, faculty members address specific concerns with the individual student and adhere to the guidelines and policies of the program to assist a student in addressing areas of concern.
 If it is decided that a student should not continue in the Graduate Counseling program, the student is informed of this decision, the rationale and supporting evidence, and the options that exist.
 Students are afforded due process throughout the decision-making process.
 One option is that the student will elect to withdraw or discontinue enrollment.
 A second is that the student is advised that dismissal has been voted by action of the faculty and that further enrollment will not be permitted.
-A third option is that specific corrective steps must be taken (e.g., treatment for chemical dependency, counseling for particular counter-transference response, etc.) and that either probation status will be assigned or attendance will be interrupted until the successful remediation has been completed.
+A third option is that specific corrective steps must be taken (e.g., treatment for chemical dependency, counseling for particular counter-transference response, etc.) and that either probation status will be assigned or attendance will be interrupted until the successful remediation of the problematic behavior has been completed.
 A student who elects not to voluntarily withdraw/discontinue will be advised that either the second or third option will take effect.
 The appeal procedure for such a decision is the same as for academic probation and dismissal.